ToastyNIck/Wii-Guide/_pages/en_US/bluebomb.md

 ![BlueBomb](/images/bluebomb.png)

 Bluebomb is an exploit made by [FullMetal5](https://github.com/Fullmetal5/bluebomb/releases) intended for Wii Mini Modding that takes advantage of an exploit in the Broadcom bluetooth stack inside the console.
 It's the only exploit that works on the Wii Mini but it can be used on the original Wii as well.
-It can also be used as brick recovery in case you haven't installed Priiloader and/or BootMii.
+It can also be used as a brick recovery in case you haven't installed Priiloader and/or BootMii.

 For the Wii U's vWii & original Wii, we recommend using [another exploit](/get-started) instead if you intend to install the Homebrew Launcher and/or BootMii
 {: .notice--info}